Ariel view of Queenstown on the South Island in New Zealand

 Powered by GetYourGuide

-Dinner is pizza and pasta at a cheap and lively place in Te Anau before yet another early night before a full-day trip to Milford Sound the next day.
+Dinner is pizza and pasta at a cheap and lively place in Te Anau before yet another early night ahead of a tomorrow’s full-day trip to Milford Sound.

 #9: Take the Milford Sound Cruise